 It was a fine day.
 Willie was sowing Mangels in the farm orchard.

 The Bible Class picnic was held to day, all of us went and enjoyed ourselves very much.
 There were two Methodist parsons present namely Spicer & Warren and they made it very lively.

 It was a fine day.
 After breakfast Willie took his eggs down to the wharf and hauled up several bundles of fruit case lids.
 I also went down to the wharf.

-I went down to the village in the evening to get the mail and attend the Library.
+I also went down to the village in the evening for the mail & attended Library.

 It was a fine day.
 Willie was sowing Mangolds in drills in the farm orchard all day.

 In the morning I was digging round some young apple trees in this orchard.
 In the afternoon I went down to the village to post a letter, carried up a bag of sand.